dupdob/AocAutomaton/README.md

 - create an instance of your solving logic
 - fetch your specific input data (and cache them)
 - tests your logic against sample/test data you may have provided (usually by copy-pasting from the day's puzzle)
-- if tests are not ok, it will stop.
-Otherwise
+- if tests are not ok, it will stop there allowing you to fix your code.
-- runs your solving logic against your private input
+- otherwise it runs your solving logic against your specific input
-- submit the answer to the AoC site
+- submits the answer to the AoC site
-- get the result (and cache it) and provides you with the main message
+- gets the result (and cache it) and provides you with the main message (success or failure kind)
 - if this is not the good answer, it will stop.
 Otherwise
 - it does the same for the second part of the question

-The `Automaton` caches data to prevent any useless hammering of the AoC site.
+The `Automaton` caches data to prevent unnecessary hammering of the AoC site.
 Also, it **automatically deals with response delay and submit the answer** as soon as possible.
-It will also avoid submitting known wrong answers, such as null, zero or negatives values, previously tried answers or answers that are outside the known range (when you got answer is too low or too high results).
+It will also avoid submitting known wrong answers, such as null, zero or negatives values, previously tried answers or answers that are outside the known range (when you got 'answer is too low' or 'too high' results).
 ----
 ## Philosophy
 **AocAutomaton** is designed to be used within your IDE of choice, focusing on **reducing friction when solving AoC puzzles**.